FAQs

 What should I do to prepare for the new meter installation?

-Other than clearing the area around the meter of any obstructions, you do not need to be home during the meter exchange, nor do you need to prepare any appliances ahead of the brief power disruption that is required to safely remove to old meter for recycling and install the new advanced meter.
+Other than clearing the area around the meter of any obstructions, you do not need to be present during the installation.
+A brief power interruption will occur while the old meter is safely removed and replaced.

 If you are concerned about a power surge after any loss of electrical service - planned or otherwise - please visit bchydro.com for tips on protecting your electronics.